 Education Intern in Outside In

-Outside In is a hands-on discovery center designed for children with hundreds of natural artifacts as well as live animals.
+Outside In is a hands-on children's discovery center featuring hundreds of natural artifacts as well as live animals.
 Interns work side by side with volunteers and a staff manager to help children explore dozens of natural objects and learn through hands-on activities.
-Interns learn to guide visitor interactions with a variety of live animals (snakes, rabbits, turtles, guinea pigs and insects).
-Interns master informal science education, hands-on educational techniques, and get an introduction to the work of the Education Department and the range of programs it offers.
+Interns learn to guide visitor interactions with a variety of live animals (snakes, rabbits, turtles, guinea pigs, and insects).
+Interns master informal science education and hands-on educational techniques.
+They are also introduced to the work of the Education Department and the range of programs it offers.

 Education Intern for School Programs

 School program interns train to teach all non-animal lessons that the Academy offers to visiting school groups.
-Ideally, interns would be working toward a degree in science, education, or a related field.
-Past experience working with the general public, formal or informal teaching and curriculum development experience preferred.
+Ideally, candidates should be working toward a degree in science, education, or a related field.
+Past experience working with the general public, formal or informal teaching experience, and curriculum-development experience preferred.

-In addition, interns work with the Education Manager to develop and implement pre and post visit materials for school groups visiting the museum.
-The activities are designed to enhance the schools' visit and engage the students while visiting the Academy's exhibit halls.
+In addition, interns work with the Education Manager to develop and implement pre- and post-visit materials for school groups visiting the museum.
+The activities are designed to enhance school groups' visits and engage the students as they visit the Academy's exhibit halls.

 Live Animal Center Intern

 The Live Animal Center (LAC) maintains a collection of approximately 100 live animals used as a vital part of the education program at the Academy of Natural Sciences museum.
-These animals, which are mainly non-releasable wildlife or exotic pets, (including raptors, parrots, skunks, rabbits, turtles, snakes, lizards, and more) are used in programs for schools and museum visitors dealing with natural history and environmental education.
-Interns assist the full-time keepers in the care and handling of the collection, developing an individualized training plan and independent project.
-Interns are trained on-the-job by skilled LAC staff and work with a training manual to move through increasingly complex levels of skills in handling, husbandry, and natural history knowledge.
+These animals, which are mainly non-releasable wildlife or exotic pets, including raptors, parrots, skunks, rabbits, turtles, snakes, lizards, and more, are used in programs for schools and museum visitors dealing with natural history and environmental education.
+Interns assist the full-time keepers in the care and handling of the collection and develop an independent project.
+Interns are trained on the job by skilled LAC staff and work with a training manual to move through increasingly complex levels of skills in handling, husbandry, and natural history knowledge.

 Volunteer Office Intern

 Interns for the Academy's Volunteer Program assist in all aspects of volunteer management.
 Interns assist with job descriptions, recruitment, training and orientation, database management, communication and enrichment programs, evaluation tools, and research of volunteer trends and new directions in volunteer engagement.
-The intern would work under the direction of the Academy's Volunteer Coordinator to learn the nuts and bolts of developing and sustaining a volunteer program, skills transferable to any type of institution where volunteers are engaged.
+The intern would work under the direction of the Academy's Volunteer Program Manager to learn the nuts and bolts of developing and sustaining a volunteer program, skills transferable to any type of institution in which volunteers are engaged.